 Sarah Tolmie has loved early English since she was a teenager because of its weirdness.
 She did degrees in medieval studies at Toronto and Cambridge.
 She always wrote poetry but began to write alternate history novels — Ursula Le Guin was a mentor — in her 30s after her kids were born.
 Now she does both, and teaches literature at University of Waterloo.
-McGill-Queen’s University Press has published two of her poetry collections: Trio (a long book of sonnets that tells a love story) in 2015 and The Art of Dying in 2018.
-The latter was nominated for the Griffin Prize.
+McGill-Queen’s University Press has published three of her poetry collections: Trio (a long book of sonnets that tells a love story) in 2015, The Art of Dying in 2018 (nominated for the Griffin Prize) and Check in October, 2020.

 Yes.
 For some weird reason, I was obsessed with the long poem by Skelton called “Philip Sparowe,” which I could barely read (and which I found in an old university textbook that belonged to my mother).
 But I read a lot of the modernists, as well.
 [T. S.] Eliot especially, and later [Ezra] Pound.
 And John Donne.
 Now I am a fan of Carol Ann Duffy and Anne Carson.
 Also of Pam Mordecai, who now lives in Kitchener-Waterloo.